-Welcome drink in Athens; full buffet breakfast daily; 4 three-course dinners with wine; full à-la-carte breakfasts, lunches, and dinners while cruising.
+Welcome drink; full buffet breakfast daily; 7 three-course dinners with wine; full à-la-carte breakfasts, lunches, and dinners while cruising

 Welcome to Athens!
-At 6 pm, meet your traveling companions for a welcome drink with your Tour Director.
+At 6 pm, meet your Globus Host and traveling companions for a welcome drink.

 Sightseeing with a Local Guide features a visit to the world-famous ACROPOLIS, perched high on a rocky outcrop overlooking the city.
 Here, see the Parthenon, the Erechtheum with its Porch of Maidens, the Temple of Athena Nike, and enjoy a panoramic view that includes glimpses of the Temple of Olympian Zeus, Theater of Dionysus, and the beautifully preserved Theseum, where Socrates taught.
 Later, a city orientation tour features the Old Parliament House and a picture stop at the Panathenaic Stadium.
 Built in the 2nd century AD, it is the only stadium in the world built entirely of marble, and was host to the opening and closing ceremonies of the first modern Olympics in 1896.
 The rest of the day is at leisure.
 Tonight is your chance to join an optional dinner outing to try out local fare.